 - Elevate your legs.
 Leg elevation makes it harder to change positions, keeping you on your back.

 - Firm mattress.
-The softer your bed, the likelier you are to move your position.
+The softer your bed, the likelier you are to change position.

 - Specialist pillow for back sleepers.
 Quality pillows provide neck support that prevents your body from instinctively rolling.

-If none of these approaches work, create a barricade around your body using pillows and cushions.
+If none of these approaches work, create a barricade around the body using pillows and cushions.

 What Is The Best Sleeping Position for Face Shape?